U.S. court revives Dr Pepper challenge to Coca-Cola 'zero' drinks

 (Reuters) - A U.S. appeals court on Wednesday revived Dr Pepper Snapple Group Inc’s (DPS.N) challenge to Coca-Cola Co’s (KO.N) effort to register trademarks for soft drinks and sports drinks whose names contain the word “zero.”

-By a 3-0 vote, the Federal Circuit Court of Appeals threw out a May 2016 dismissal of much of Dr Pepper’s decade-old case, saying a U.S. trademark review board failed to properly analyze whether “zero” was too generic to be trademarked.
+By a 3-0 vote, the Federal Circuit Court of Appeals in Washington, D.C. threw out a May 2016 dismissal of much of Dr Pepper’s decade-old case, saying a trademark review board failed to properly analyze whether “zero” was too generic to be trademarked.

 Multiple companies sell beverages with the “zero” name, which often denotes an absence of calories or carbohydrates.